Xoltron5/Ellipse-Games-Launcher/README.md

 After learning databases in college it was really satsifying to finally put that knowledge i learnt and actually make a proper database and have my app interact with it store user data and retrieve it!

 Overall I am pretty proud of this project, but It is definitely nowhere near to being finished.
 I have alot planned and want to turn it into a proper app in the future.

+## Contact
+Feel free to reach out with any questions or feedback:

+Email: denisbajgora3@gmail.com